Backlang-Org/backlang-org.github.io/docs/create-your-first-project.md

 ## 5. Running

-A program can be compiled an executet in the same step with
+A program can be compiled an executed in the same step with

 ```bash
 dotnet run